-an expanded problem focused interval history;
+- an expanded problem focused interval history;

-an expanded problem focused examination;
+- an expanded problem focused examination;

-medical decision making of low complexity.
+- medical decision making of low complexity.

-Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.

 Usually, the patient is responding inadequately to therapy or has developed a minor complication.
-Physicians typically spend 15 minutes at the bedside and on the patient's floor or unit.
+Physicians typically spend 15 minutes at the bedside and on the patient's facility floor or unit.

-- 99309 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components:
+99309 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components:

 - a detailed interval history;

 - a detailed examination;

-medical decision making of moderate complexity.
+- medical decision making of moderate complexity.